voith/skrapy/README.md

 # 🕷️ Skrapy

-**Skrapy** is an experimental, async web scraping framework written in Rust — inspired by Python's [Scrapy](https://scrapy.org).
+**Skrapy** is an experimental, async web scraping framework written in Rust, inspired by Python's [Scrapy](https://scrapy.org).
 It's built using `tokio` and serves as a personal learning project to explore Rust async, task scheduling, and modular crawling architectures.

 ---